MechanicalRock/twitter-blurb-generator/module3/README.md

 </details>
 <br>

-Your finally component should look like this:
+Your final component should look like this:

 ![AnalysingPlagiarism](../module3/imgs/AnalysingPlagiarism.png)